voidumbrella/JoyousSpring/README.md

 I might drop this at any moment (if I haven't already), so please feel free to fork or do PRs if you feel like you can improve on this or fix any of the problems above!

+I'm not accepting contributions that add consumables or that add any Spells or (non-monster) Traps as monsters for the time being.
+Also, when contributing an archetype I'm not merging PRs until a minimum viable version of the entire archetype is finished.

 ## Contact

 If you have any issues feel free to contact me on [Twitter](https://nh6574.com/), [Bluesky](https://bsky.app/profile/nh6574.com) or Discord as nh6574